manilajs/manilajs.com/_posts/2015-05-09-host-our-meetup.md

 ### Schedule

-Our next meetup is on `May 8, Friday`.
+Our next meetup is on `July 3, 2015`.
 The event is typically scheduled on the first Friday of the month.

 ### Attendees